 Gut microbiome helps break down food, absorb nutrients and eliminate unwanted toxins.
 When there is an unhealthy gut microbiome, it can cause gastrointestinal issues, which could also lead to dull skin and acne.
 Research shows that acne-prone and rosacea skin types have seen improvement with continued probiotic usage, which balances the gut.
 While there’s still much more to uncover about this vast inner community, here are a few key facts to greater understand the gut microbiome:

 - Our digestive tract is home to nearly 99% of our entire microbiome.

 - We have a personalized set of bacteria that we acquire during birth and it grows in size over the years to protect us and keep us strong.
-(Fun fact: having pets during childhood changes the gut microbiome and letting them lick your skin can decrease the risk of allergic diseases).

 - Our microbiome changes throughout the course of our lives due to varying factors such as age, gender, diet, pregnancy and genetics influencing it.

 - The “gut-brain-skin-axis’’ theory suggests that stress from a bad diet may contribute to leaky gut, which causes toxins to be released into the bloodstream, thus triggering inflammation.